The Inheritance Clause

 And every single title listed was… romance.

-I looked up, suddenly aware of the covers facing out on the shelves.
+I looked up.
+Really looked — at the covers facing out on the shelves.

 My aunt hadn’t left me a bookstore.